OpenFn/docs/docs/job-writing-guide.md

 :::

-The major differences between openfn code and Javascript are:
+The major differences between openfn code and JavaScript are:

 - The top level functions in the code are executed synchronously (in sequence), even if they contain asynchronous code